It seems there’s nothing like it on the

 motivating colleges, public schools, forest preserves, and individuals to find,

 save, and plant prairies.
-(No one had discovered yet that the region's woodlands also needed the same kinds of help.)
+(No one had discovered yet that the region's savannas and woodlands also needed the same kinds of help.)

 Wade convinced his University to sponsor that first workshop –